 The distinctively surreal, shifting and melting forms of the Sagrada Familia are a quintessential part of Barcelona and its skyline.
-Along with six other Gaudi buildings in Barcelona, la Sagrada Familia is a UNESCO World Heritage Site, and as such is the most popular tourist monument in Spain.
-Although incomplete, as well as being a UNESCO World Heritage Site, in November 2010 it was consecrated and proclaimed a minor basilica by Pope Benedict XVI.
+Along with six other Gaudí buildings in Barcelona, the Sagrada Familia is a UNESCO World Heritage Site, and one of the most popular tourist monuments in Spain.
+Although incomplete, back in November 2010 it was consecrated and proclaimed a minor basilica by Pope Benedict XVI.

 To give it its full name, La Basílica i Temple Expiatori de la Sagrada Família was designed by architect Antoni Gaudí.
-Starting in 1883 the Sagrada Familia is perhaps the fullest expression of Gaudi’s distinctive combination of the elements of Gothic and Art Nouveau styles.
+The construction started in 1882, and this building is, perhaps, the fullest expression of Gaudí’s distinctive combination of the elements of Gothic and Art Nouveau styles.

-Gaudí worked on the project up until his death, at the end living on site and working so fanatically to the extent that on his death in 1926 (he was hit by a tram) he was so dishevelled he was mistaken as a tramp and received no medial attention.
-He is buried beneath the nave.
-On the matter of the extremely long construction period, Gaudí is said to have quipped, “My client is not in a hurry” and at the time of his death construction was only 25% complete.
+Gaudí worked on the project up until his death.
+He worked there so fanatically to the extent that on his death in 1926 (he was hit by a tram) he was so disheveled, he was mistaken as a homeless person and received no medial attention.
+Now, he is buried beneath the temple.
+On the matter of the extremely long construction period, Gaudí is said to have mentioned that “his client (God) was not in a hurry” and at the time of his death construction was only 25% complete.

-Work was interrupted by his death and then by the Spanish Civil War when parts of the project were damaged by fire.
-After the Civil War funds were limited and construction only resumed properly after Franco’s death and the return to democracy.
+Work was interrupted by his death and then by the Spanish Civil War, when parts of the project were damaged by fire.
+After the war, funds were limited and construction only resumed properly after Franco’s death and the return to democracy.
 By 2010 construction passed the mid-point, with some of the project’s greatest challenges remaining.
-A completion date of 2026 is planned to time with the centennial of Gaudí’s death.
+The temple is planned to be completed in 2026, coinciding with the 100th anniversary of the architect’s death.

-The Nativity Façade was mostly built during Gaudi’s lifetime and bears the most direct Gaudí influence.
-The Passion façade impacts the viewer with its spare, gaunt, tormented characters, including emaciated figures Christ crucified, by Josep Maria Subirachs.
-The Glory façade began construction in 2002 and will perhaps be the centrepiece of the three and will represent the soul’s ascension to God as well as scenes such as Hell, Purgatory, and the Seven Deadly Sins and the Seven Heavenly Virtues.
+The Nativity façade was mostly built during Gaudí’s lifetime and best represents his influence and style.
+The Passion façade impacts the viewer with its spare, gaunt, tormented characters, including emaciated figures of Christ crucified, by Josep Maria Subirachs.
+The Glory façade began construction in 2002 and is the centerpiece of the three.
+This one represents the soul’s ascension to God as well as scenes such as Hell, Purgatory, and the Seven Deadly Sins and the Seven Heavenly Virtues.

-Inside the church plan is as irregular a the outside and leaves the visitor dizzy.
-Made of a Latin cross with five aisles, the vaults of the central nave rare forty-five metres high and the vaults of the side nave vaults reach thirty metres.
-The central vault reaches sixty metres high and the apse is capped by a hyperboloid vault reaching seventy-five metres, creating a sense of loftiness, space and light that is quite different to the dark interiors of so many cathedrals.
+Inside, the church plan is as irregular and fascinating as the outside.
+Made of a Latin cross with five aisles, the vaults of the central nave rare forty-five meters high and the vaults of the side nave vaults reach thirty meters.
+The central vault reaches sixty meters high, and the apse is capped by a hyperboloid vault reaching seventy-five meters, creating a sense of loftiness, space and light that is quite different to the dark interiors of so many cathedrals.
 None of the interior surfaces are flat, and ornamentation consists of abstract shapes with smooth curves and jagged points.